 Paroxysmal nocturnal hemoglobinuria as a rare disorder

 Paroxysmal nocturnal hemoglobinuria typically presents in males and females in early adulthood and manifests throughout.
-It has an incidence of 10 cases per million with a 50 % mortality.
+It has an incidence of 10 cases per million with a 50 % mortality rate.

 Etiology of PNH

-PNH is an acquired defect in the myeloid stem cells with a mutation in the PIG-A gene located in the stem cells of bone marrows.
-With a PIG mutation affected red blood cells are known as „PNH RBCs“.
-The PNH RBCs lack the shield of proteins that protect normal red blood cells from the complement system.
+PNH is an acquired defect in the myeloid stem cells with a mutation in the PIG-A gene located in the stem cells of the bone marrow.
+With a PIG mutation, affected red blood cells are known as „PNH RBCs.“ The PNH RBCs lack the shield of proteins that protect normal red blood cells from the complement system.
 This is all due to deficiency in glycosylphosphatidylinositol (GPI).
 GPI are linked proteins on RBCs, neutrophils and platelets.
 If absent it renders cells susceptible to destruction.

 Pathophysiology and Pathogenesis of PNH

 The predisposing factor in anyone with PNH is the inability to synthesize GPI.
-GPI is located on the X chromosome, rendering only one mutation necessary to eliminate the expression of GPI linked proteins.
-One essential GPI membrane linked protein is decay accelerating factor (DAF).
-This protein interacts with complement proteins to neutralize the compliment attached to RBCs, neutrophils and platelets.
+GPI is located on the X chromosome, rendering only one mutation necessary to eliminate the expression of GPI-linked proteins.
+One essential GPI-membrane-linked protein is decay accelerating factor (DAF).
+This protein interacts with complement proteins to neutralize the complement attached to RBCs, neutrophils and platelets.
 In the absence of this protein, RBCs are susceptible to complement-mediated intravascular hemolysis.
 The destruction of RBC membranes by the complement releases hemoglobin into the bloodstream and circulation.

-The body has a certain threshold in which it can degrade plasma hemoglobin, however once levels are reached, any extra leads to increased heme in the urine and plasma.
+The body has a certain threshold in which it can degrade plasma hemoglobin.
+However, once levels are reached, any extra hemoglobin leads to increased heme in the urine and plasma.
 This sequelae leads to further pathologies as increased hemoglobin levels deplete nitric oxide levels in circulation.
 Nitric oxide is needed for vasodilation, smooth muscle relaxation and vascular homeostasis.
-Decreased levels of nitric oxide leads to vasoconstriction, smooth muscle contractions and spasms.
+Decreased levels of nitric oxide lead to vasoconstriction, smooth muscle contractions and spasms.

-When it comes to mortality and morbidity, PNH unfortunately has higher incidences, almost 50 %.
-This is due to pathophysiology of thrombosis secondary to PNH.
-Hemolysis increase the number of thrombotic events which when logged in multiple organs increases organ failure and insufficiency.
-Thrombotic events is also due to hypercoagulable states induced by free hemoglobin in the bloodstream.
+When it comes to mortality and morbidity, PNH, unfortunately, has a high incidence of almost 50 %.
+This is due to the pathophysiology of thrombosis, secondary to PNH.
+Hemolysis increases the number of thrombotic events, which, when logged in multiple organs, increases organ failure and insufficiency.
+Thrombotic events are also due to hypercoagulable states induced by free hemoglobin in the bloodstream.